FarringtonWrites/farrington-portfolio/projects/api-guide.md

 Want to see a live quote example using the instructions from this guide?
 👉 [Click here to view it in action](quote-demo.html)

-Want to see a live quote example using the instructions from this guide? 👉 [Click here to view it in action](projects/quote-demo.html)

 <br>

 <iframe